Hue Abandoned Water Park: Everything You Need to Know

 Is the Hue abandoned water park closed?

 Over the past few years, some people have reported being denied entry into the park.
-I visited in June 2019 and had no issues.
+But I had no issues.
 The guard at the entrance did, however, make us read a sheet of paper stating that the park is “closed” and that if we are to enter and get injured we are liable.
-It’s a bit confusing, but this by no means you’re not allowed in.
 We just nodded, payed a small fee and went on our way.

 How to reach the Hue abandoned water park